rii-mango/JPEGLosslessDecoderJS/README.md

 ### Acknowledgments
 This decoder was originally written by Helmut Dersch for Java.
 I added support for selection values 2 through 7, contributed bug fixes and ported to JavaScript.

+Also thanks to [@jens-ox](https://github.com/jens-ox) for modernizing this package to TypeScript.